505. Irene Cara – Fame (1982)

 The Outro

 McCartney and Wonder’s duet was spoofed and ridiculed right from the start, with Saturday Night Live getting in there first in a sketch featuring the rising comic Eddie Murphy as Wonder.
 In 2007, listeners to BBC 6 Music voted Ebony and Ivory the worst duet in history.
-2025 saw the release of a bizarre biopic under the same name, which plays fast and hard with the making of the song.
+2025 saw the release of a bizarre biopic under the same name, which plays fast and loose with the making of the song.

 But remember this when you laugh at Ebony and Ivory – apartheid was still a thing in 1982, and the South African Broadcasting Corporation banned it – so job done, in a sense.